syncfusion-content/asp.netwebforms-docs/aspnet/TreeView/Server-Side-Events.md

 ---
 layout: post
 title: Server Side Events | TreeView | ASP.NET | Syncfusion
-description: server side events
+description: server side events for TreeView
-platform: aspnet
+platform: ASP.NET
 control: TreeView
-documentation: ug
+documentation: UG
 ---

 # Server Side Events

-You can specify the server side events of TreeView in ASP.
+You can specify the server side events of TreeView in ASP.NET.
 To set server side event, you can enable any of the following events.

 <table>
 <tr>